 UC Davis Women's Cardiovascular Medicine Program

-The UC Davis Women's Cardiovascular Medicine Program was established in June 1994 by cardiologist Amparo C. Villablanca to address the lack of awareness that heart disease is the leading killer of women.
-The program has four major focus areas: patient care, education, research and advocacy.
+The UC Davis Women's Cardiovascular Medicine program and clinic were established in 1994 as the first dedicated women's heart program in the country and to address the lack of awareness that heart disease is the leading killer of women.

-- Raise awareness of the impact of heart disease in women's health
+- Raising awareness of the impact of heart disease in women's health

-- Educate health-care professionals, patients and the community
+- Educating health-care professionals, patients and the community

-- Provide state-of-the-art cardiac services for women (who may require a different diagnostic and treatment approach than men) in an innovative, interdisciplinary, comprehensive, supportive and cost-effective setting
+- Providing evidence-based cardiac services for women (who may require a different diagnostic and treatment approach than men) in an innovative, interdisciplinary, comprehensive, and supportive setting

 Clinic staff and physicians